Skip to main content

 Asbestos management

-For detailed information please review the ASU asbestos management program document.
+For detailed information, please review the ASU asbestos management program.
+The Residential Hall Asbestos Information Guidance document includes information about the potential for asbestos in residence halls.
 If you have any questions or need assistance, please email EHS.

 About asbestos

-• Asbestos is a general term referring to six naturally occurring fibrous silicate minerals.
+• Is a general term referring to six naturally occurring fibrous silicate minerals.

-• Abestos was used because of its high tensile strength, flexibility and resistance to heat and corrosive chemicals.
+• Was used because of its high tensile strength, flexibility and resistance to heat and corrosive chemicals.

-• Abestos was used largely in manufacturing and building insulation in the late 19th and early 20th centuries.
+• Was used largely in manufacturing and building insulation in the late 19th and early 20th centuries.

 Asbestos at ASU